 This year's Hero adds 802.11ac 2x2 MU-MIMO Wi-Fi to the networking mix (a non-wireless version is available for a few bucks less).
 Overclocking and performance remains first in class, in league with boards costing a third more.
 The board is nearly perfect, with better Wi-Fi and an extra M.2 slot on our short list of potential improvements.

-Asus's ITX Strix entry slips ahead of ASRock's Killer ITX offering to earn first place in this boutique segment.
-Despite its diminutive size and paucity of upgrade options, the ROG Strix Z370-I Gaming provides excellent performance and value.
-Boasting stable 5GHz overclocks using several memory speeds, including 3600MHz with tweaking, its single PCIe x16 slot pushed a GTX 1080 Ti to speeds that matched or exceeded most Z370 ATX boards during testing.
+With the price dropping and the previous Z370-based model starting to disappear from vendors, ASUS’s Strix Z390-I Gaming moves into the top spot for the boutique ITX segment.
+Despite its diminutive size and paucity of upgrade options, the ROG Strix Z390-I Gaming provides excellent performance and value.
+Boasting stable 5GHz overclocks using several memory speeds, including 3600MHz with tweaking, its single PCIe x16 slot pushed top-shelf graphics cards to speeds that matched or exceeded most Z390 ATX boards during testing.

-The board has a lengthy features list, with no shortcomings despite the small form factor, including dual PCIe Gen3 x4 M.2 slots, Intel v219 Ethernet, Intel 8265 2x2 802.11ac Wi-Fi, and an ALC1220A codec supported by isolated circuitry and headphone amps.
-Despite the dense set of features, the Strix Z370-I's clean design makes for quick system assembly and configuration.
+The smallest Strix has a lengthy features list, with no shortcomings despite the tiny form factor, including dual PCIe Gen3 x4 M.2 slots, Intel v219 Ethernet, upgraded Intel 9560 2x2 802.11ac Wi-Fi, and an ALC1220A audio codec supported by isolated circuitry and headphone amps.
+Despite the dense set of features, the Strix Z390-I's clean design makes for quick system assembly and configuration, although the previous generation sported a less bulky design, an important consideration for ITX rig building.
 Just be sure to install that bottom-mounted M.2 drive beforehand or pick a case with a cut out in the right area, or you'll be taking everything apart again.

 4. ASUS TUF H370-Pro Gaming Wi-Fi